Snowball fight: Large snowball fights

+In 1838, a snowball fight between students at the University of Edinburgh and local tradesmen turned violent and led to suppression by armed police and the Scottish army.

 During the American Civil War, on January 29, 1863, the largest military snow exchange occurred in the Rappahannock Valley in Northern Virginia.
 What began as a few hundred men from Texas plotting a friendly fight against their Arkansas camp mates soon escalated into a brawl that involved 9,000 soldiers of the Army of Northern Virginia.

 In his memoir of the American Civil War, Samuel H. Sprott describes a snowball battle that occurred early in 1864 involving the Army of Tennessee.
 Sprott states that the fight started when Strahl’s Brigade was attacked by a brigade of Breckenridge’s Division, but soon other brigades became involved, and ultimately five or six thousand men were engaged.

-On January 29, 2005, a crowd of 3,027 people gathered in the town of Wauconda, Illinois for a snowball fight organized by Bill Lutz, with the town receiving a mention in the 2006 Guinness Book of World Records.
+On January 29, 2005, a crowd of 3,027 people gathered in the town of Wauconda, Illinois, for a snowball fight organized by Bill Lutz, with the town receiving a mention in the 2006 Guinness Book of World Records.

-On October 14, 2009, 5,768 people in Leuven, Belgium took part in a University of Pennsylvania-funded snowball fight and broke the world record for the largest snowball fight.
+On October 14, 2009, 5,768 people in Leuven, Belgium, took part in a University of Pennsylvania–funded snowball fight and broke the world record for the largest snowball fight.

 On December 9, 2009, an estimated crowd of over 4,000 students at the University of Wisconsin–Madison participated in a snowball fight on Bascom Hill.
-There were reports of several injuries, mainly broken noses, and a few incidences of vandalism, mainly stolen lunch trays from Memorial Union.
+There were reports of several injuries, mainly broken noses, and some vandalism, mainly stolen lunch trays from Memorial Union.
 The snowball fight was scheduled weeks in advance, and was helped by the fact that the University canceled all classes due to 12–16 inches of snow that fell the night before.
 However, this snowball fight failed to break the record set in October of the same year in Leuven.

 On January 22, 2010, 5,387 people in Taebaek, South Korea, set the world record for most people engaged in a snowball fight.

-On February 6, 2010, some 2,000 people met at Dupont Circle in Washington, D.C. for a snowball fight organized over the internet after over two feet of snow fell in the region during the North American blizzards of 2010.
+On February 6, 2010, some 2,000 people met at Dupont Circle in Washington, D.C., for a snowball fight organized over the internet after over two feet of snow fell in the region during the North American blizzards of 2010.
 The event was promoted via Facebook and Twitter.
 At least a half-dozen D.C. and U.S. Park police cars were positioned around Dupont Circle throughout the snowball fight.
 Minor injuries were reported.
+The snowball fight has been repeated after other major snowstorms.